 And, when it comes to safety, like any city around the world, it’s essential to take common-sense precautions; here are our top recommendations for staying safe in the Argentine capital.

-Is Argentina safe to visit in 2023?
+Is Argentina in general safe to visit in 2024?

 Argentina’s economy is currently struggling and this has created a wide gap of inequality among its citizens.
 Therefore, large cities have a high crime rate and petty theft does occur.